Inside: 23 science-backed sleep tips for deeper, more restful zzz’s that work even if you have kids!

 In his book, Overpowered, Dr. Martin Blank of Columbia University argues that EMF exposure is having a profoundly negative effect on our bodies, especially when it come to DNA repair.
 Dr. Blank doesn’t recommend complete avoidance, but suggests instead that we take precautions with them just like we do with other activities – like wearing seat belts while driving.

 Since much of our most important DNA repair activities happen while we sleep, it may be wise to turn off sources of intense EMF exposure during that time.

-Note: In addition to turning off wifi, I would also keep cell phones out of the bedroom.
-However, if it was absolutely necessary to keep it nearby I would put it in airplane mode.
+Note: In addition to turning off wifi, I would also keep cell phones out of the bedroom or in airplane mode.

 According to one study, adults suffering from insomnia slept an average of 84 additional minutes after consuming tart cherry juice two times per day for two weeks.
 Some parents rave about cherry juice as a children’s sleep aid, including my friends Genevieve of Mama Natural and Cara of Health Home & Happiness.

 Ideally, the cherry juice would be consumed during the day, not within the three-hour window before bed.
 (See #20 above.)